The following words and terms when used in this Subchapter have the following meanings, unless the context clearly indicates otherwise:

 (B) regarding a vulnerable adult:

-"Medicaid personal care assistant" or "MPCA" means a person who provides Medicaid services funded under Oklahoma's personal care program and is not a certified nurse aide or a licensed professional.
+"Medicaid personal care assistant" means, per 56 O.S. § 1025.1, a person who provides Medicaid services funded under Oklahoma's personal care program and is not a certified nurse aide or a licensed professional.

-"Mental anguish" means mental damage evidenced by distress, depression, withdrawal, severe anxiety, or unusually aggressive behavior toward one's self or others.
+"Mental anguish" means, in regard to a vulnerable adult, mental damage evidenced by distress, depression, withdrawal, severe anxiety, or unusually aggressive behavior toward one's self or others.

-"Near death" means a child is in serious or critical condition as verified by a licensed health care professional.Verification may be given in person or by phone, mail, email, or fax.
+"Near death" means a child is in serious or critical condition as certified by a physician, as a result of abuse or neglect, per 10A O.S. § 1-1-105.

 "Neglect" means in regard to: